barckcode/ai_tools/replicate/README.md

 # Steps to use any of scripts in this folder
-1. Install the required libraries using the following command:
+1. Create a virtual environment using the following command:
 ```bash
 python -m venv .venv
 ```